What Is Foreign Investment?

-Foreign Investment refers to domestic companies investing in foreign companies with the objective of gaining stake and seeking active participation not only day-to-day operations of the business and but also for key strategic expansion.
-Suppose if an American company invests its capital in an Indian company then it will be called foreign investment.
+Foreign investment occurs when foreign companies invest in domestic companies and seek active participation in their day-to-day operations and key strategic expansion.
+For example, if an American company invests in an Indian company, it will be a foreign investment.

 #1 – Foreign Direct Investment (FDI)